Extraltodeus/Game-of-life/README.md

 D : Generate random cells

-F : Print grid in CLI
+F : Print grid in CLI (low res grids work best)

 G : Do one step and print grid in CLI